-There’s nothing quite like the breeze in your in your hair, your favorite tunes blaring through the speakers, and the open road welcoming you to a day of adventure…
+There’s nothing quite like having the breeze in your hair, your favorite tunes blaring through the speakers, and the open road welcoming you to a day of adventure…

 They are possibly my favorite way to get around anywhere in the world.
-There’s something about taking a road trip that’s just so liberating and classic.
+Something about taking a road trip is just so liberating and classic.

 But… A road trip can go totally south if you’re not prepared.
 From things you need for yourself to must-bring items for the car, don’t forget anything on your road trip packing list or it could turn into a disaster.

 Good thing pretty much every single thing you could need is right here, and if not, in just a few clicks you can purchase it and have it at your door just in time for your trip!

 Here’s what to pack for a road trip to make sure you have the best and the safest time.

 - Road Trip Packing List — Car Care

 - Road Trip Packing List—Self Care